Twisted iterated algebraic K-theory and topological T-duality for sphere bundles: Iterated algebraic K-theory and its twistings by -gerbes

 Notice that in the definition of twisted cohomology we use the inverse twist $-\omega$ under the monoidal structure induced by the smash product of invertible $A$-modules.
 Sometimes the opposite convention is used, but we prefer this choice because it ensures that twisted cohomology agrees with homotopy classes of sections of the parametrized spectrum associated to $\omega$ \cite{Lind}, and conforms with grading conventions when $\omega$ carries a topological dimension, for example when it arises from a classifying map for a virtual vector bundle via the J-homomorphism.

 \end{defn}

 Suppose that $h$ is a spectrum, and that $\tau: h \to \Sigma \gl_1 A$ is a map of spectra.
-We regard the map $\tau$ as an \emph{$E_\infty$ twisting of $A$}, because the infinite loop map $\tau: \Omega^\infty h \to B \GL_1 A$ allows us to twist the $A$-cohomology of a space $X$ by elements $[H] \in h^0(X)$.
-To do so, we represent the class $[H]$ as a map $H: X \to \Omega^\infty h$ and define the $H$-twisted cohomology of $X$ to be the twisted $A$-homology and $A$-cohomology groups associated to the twist $\tau \circ H \colon X \to B\GL_1 A$, i.e. we make the abbreviation $A^q(X; H) = A^q(X; \tau \circ H)$.
+We regard the map $\tau$ as an \emph{$E_\infty$ twisting of $A$}, because the infinite loop map $\Omega^{\infty} \tau: \Omega^\infty h \to B \GL_1 A$ allows us to twist the $A$-cohomology of a space $X$ by elements $[H] \in h^0(X)$.
+To do so, we represent the class $[H]$ as a map $H: X \to \Omega^\infty h$ and define the $H$-twisted cohomology of $X$ to be the twisted $A$-homology and $A$-cohomology groups associated to the twist $\Omega^{\infty} \tau \circ H \colon X \to B\GL_1 A$, i.e. we make the abbreviation $A^q(X; H) = A^q(X; \Omega^{\infty} \tau \circ H)$.
 Different representatives for the same cohomology class give isomorphic twisted cohomology groups, so the twisted cohomology theory associated to $H$ only depends on the underlying cohomology class $[H]$, but only up to non-canonical isomorphism.

-We can use the map $w \colon \Sigma gl_1 A \to gl_1K(A)$ to construct twists of the algebraic $K$-theory spectrum $K(A)$ from (shifts of) twists of $A$, and we would like to know whether or not the twists constructed in this way are essential, i.e. homotopically nontrivial.
+We can use the map $\mu \colon \Sigma \gl_1 A \to \gl_1K(A)$ considered in Proposition \ref{prop_3} to construct $E_\infty$ twists of the algebraic $K$-theory spectrum $K(A)$ from (shifts of) $E_\infty$ twists of $A$, and we would like to know whether or not the twists constructed in this way are essential, i.e. homotopically nontrivial.

 \begin{prop} For every $E_\infty$ twisting $\tau: h \to \Sigma \gl_1 A$, the composite